R/Medicine Data Cleaning 2023 Workshop taught by Crystal Lewis, Shannon Pileggi, and Peter Higgins

 Valid parameter values are strings, numbers, or Boolean.

-Must serialize a dataframe to pass it as a parameter, then un-serialize it back to a dataframe within the .qmd
+Must serialize a dataframe to pass it as a parameter, then un-serialize it back to a dataframe within the .qmd content.

 See Christophe Dervieux’s answer in Posit Community to understand why.